 As the blanket was wrapped around her shoulders, she realized how hard she was shaking.
 Where’s Dad?
 She wanted to grab the EMT, wring the answer out of her.
 The woman said something to the person standing beside her, but the only word Mo caught was shock.
 Her gaze returned to the house.
-The ame in the upstairs window ared even brighter now.
+The flame in the upstairs window flared even brighter now.
 She wanted Dad to be out here safe, with her.

 Not snakes.
 Legs.
 “Dad!” yelled Mo.

 The emergency room seemed deserted except for Mo and her family.
 “Where’s Dad?” she said as they reached the admitting area.
 “Where did they take him?”

 Two women in scrubs sat behind the desk.
 One clicked keys on the computer.
 The other said she would see what she could find out and walked away.

 “You’re the Mathesons.”
 Mo turned at the words and saw a nurse emerge from an area where curtains were pulled around beds.
 “Let’s get you admitted, then you can follow me,” she said.
 Mo recognized her as the older sister of a girl in her grade.

 “What about my husband?” asked Mom in a shaky voice.